 - A. Call backs: All call backs shall be paid as provided in Section 1.12.080 of the Compensation Plan.
 As provided in that section, a minimum of two (2) hours shall be paid at the overtime rate by reason of the call back.
 Additionally, the parties agree that travel time, computed at the rate of thirty (30) minutes at time and one-half the employee's regular salary, shall be paid each way to and from work.
-Travel time shall count toward fulfilling the two (2) hour guarantee set forth above. - B. Standby: Employees assigned to standby shall receive \$3.00 per hour for those hours so assigned.
-Employees on Standby must respond to the call-out within forty-five (45) minutes.
+Travel time shall count toward fulfilling the two (2) hour guarantee set forth above, but shall not count towards the overtime meal allowance described in Section 15.6 below. - B. Standby: Employees assigned to standby shall receive \$3.00 per hour for those hours so assigned.
+Employees on standby must respond to the call-out within forty-five (45) minutes.
 Standby shall not be paid when an employee is called in to work.
-Employees on standby will be required to carry a pager or be available by phone.
+Employees on standby will be required to carry a cellphone and/or pager or be available by phone.
 Assignment for standby time will be done by seniority order, except for employees in Environmental Services Maintenance Division.
 In the event no volunteers are available, then management reserves the right to assign employees in a reverse order of seniority.
-Personnel on standby must remain fit for duty. - C. Assignment for Standby Environmental Services Maintenance Division: WWTP Machinist and WWTP Machinist Sr. classifications will be considered as being part of a common pool for standby eligibility.
-The initial standby list shall be established by shop seniority.
-Assignment for standby time will be done by a voluntary system.
-Qualified employees who volunteer will be assigned on a rotating system.
-A standby board will be used to assign standby.
-The board will start new January 1st and July 1st or first working day thereafter.
-In the event no volunteers are available, assignment shall be in a reverse order of shop seniority.
+Personnel on standby must remain fit for duty. - C. Assignment for Standby Environmental Services Maintenance Division: Assignment for standby in the Environmental Services Maintenance Division shall be in accordance with its "Plant Maintenance Procedure."
 An employee assigned to standby cannot also be assigned to scheduled or unscheduled overtime.
 Except if an employee assigned to standby prefers to take a scheduled or unscheduled overtime assignment, the employee assigned to standby will work with management to locate a replacement from the standby board for the standby assignment.
 If a replacement cannot be located, the employee shall remain on standby. - D. Compensation for Telephone Calls while on Standby: For each 24-hour calendar day, and when in standby status starting at 12:00 midnight, employees shall be compensated a minimum of one (1) hour at the applicable overtime rate for the first emergency call not requiring a return to the worksite.
 All calls are included in that one (1) hour rate during that 24-hour period, unless the total duration of calls exceeds the hour, in which case, the employee shall be compensated for all time worked beyond the minimum one (1) hour paid.
 Employees are required to submit a report documenting the date, time, nature of call, response provided and the duration of the call for purposes of tracking and accurate recordkeeping. - E. Compensation for Telephone Calls while off duty: For each 24-hour calendar day starting at 12:00 midnight, employees shall be compensated a minimum of one (1) hour at the applicable overtime rate for the first call not requiring a return to the worksite.
 All calls and related duties are included in that one (1) hour rate during that 24-hour period, unless the total duration of calls and related duties exceeds the hour, in which case the employee shall be compensated for all time worked.
 Employees are required to submit a report documenting the date, time, nature of call, response provided and the duration of the call for purposes of tracking and accurate recordkeeping.